samzhang111/scienceandhumanitylab.github.io/_pages/about.md

   </blockquote>
 </div>

-Welcome to the Science and Humanity Lab at the [Vermont Complex Systems Institute](https://vermontcomplexsystems.org/), where we model the human side of science.
-We mean this in both senses of the word:
+Welcome to the Science and Humanity Lab at the [Vermont Complex Systems Institute](https://vermontcomplexsystems.org/), where we model the human side of science, in both senses of the word:

 1. we _build models_ to understand science as a complex social system, and
-2. we _model how scientists_ can engage fiercely and objectively on pressing humanitarian questions.
+2. we _model by example_ how scientists can engage fiercely and objectively on pressing humanitarian questions.

 **News**